 What kind of jacket you might ask?
-During the summer, I often just wear a denim jacket, but as a traveler that should only be in addition to a rain jacket in your backpack!
+During the summer, I often just wear a denim jacket, but as a traveller that should only be in addition to a rain jacket in your backpack!
 Wool (or a synthetic alternative) and padded jackets are both fine during the winter – if you get cold easily, a padded jacket might be more your thing.

 5 essential items to pack for Scotland

 Travelling to Scotland without a good rain jacket would be like leaving your passport at home.
 You won’t get very far.
 While Scotland gets its fair share of gorgeous sunny days, it is very likely that you will encounter rain in one way or another – a light drizzle or a heavy shower, from above, sideways or sometimes even from below…

 The best rain jacket for travel is not only waterproof, but it’s also breathable and lightweight, has practical pockets, looks good in photos and folds up small enough to fit in the bottom of your day bag.